The Gunpowder Plot

-When James VI of Scotland came to the English throne as James I, the country was highly polarized along religious lines.
+When James VI of Scotland came to the English throne as James I, the country was highly polarised along religious lines.
 The English Reformation begun by Henry VIII had created a climate of religious intolerance, and radicals of both the Roman Catholic and Protestant camps had high hopes that the new king would champion their cause.
 Both sides were destined for disappointment; James was inclined towards neither camp.

 Hampton Court Conference

 During the course of his journey south from Scotland, James was presented with the Millenary Petition, signed by a thousand clergymen.
-The Petition called for relaxation of ecclesiastical rules in favour of Nonconformist (i.e. Puritan) views.
+The Petition called for the relaxation of ecclesiastical rules in favour of Nonconformist (i.e. Puritan) views.
 The king called the Hampton Court Conference to hear arguments on the points raised by the Petition.
-At Hampton Court the claims of the Nonconformists were rejected almost without exception.
+At Hampton Court, the claims of the Nonconformists were rejected almost without exception.
 Round one to the Roman Catholics?

 The Main and Bye Plots

-James was disposed to be tolerant of the Catholic cause; certainly he favoured and end to hostilities with Catholic Spain.
+James was disposed to be tolerant of the Catholic cause; certainly, he favoured an end to hostilities with Catholic Spain.
 Unfortunately for the Catholics, however, two half-baked radical plots turned the king against them.
 The Main Plot planned to depose James and set his cousin Arabella Stuart on the throne.
 The Bye Plot was even more far-fetched; the conspirators hoped to kidnap James and force him to repeal anti-Catholic legislation.
 The ultimate result of these plots was that James banished all Catholic priests from the kingdom.